cdessanti/drdb_heavy/README.md

       File size 198M.
 ```

-if the lz4 is avaiable, the drheavy.sh command will use as internal compressor. the time of the backup will decrease dramatically but the
+if the lz4 is avaiable, the drheavy.sh command will use as internal compressor.
+The time of the backup will decrease dramatically but the size of the dump file will be around 70% bigger.

 ```bash
 Info: Backup of database tpch_r has been successful.